 The Novo Nordisk Foundation CO2 Research Center is a mission‐oriented center with the purpose to develop novel science for CO2 capture and CO2 conversions for storage or utilization to replace fossil carbon and fossil fuel‐intensive processes with sustainable, CO2‐based technologies.

-The Novo Nordisk Foundation CO2 Research Center is based with its hub at Aarhus University and satellite institutions at the University of Copenhagen, Technical University of Denmark, Stanford University, Netherlands Organisation for Applied Scientific Research (TNO) and Eberhard Karls University of Tuebingen.
+The Novo Nordisk Foundation CO2 Research Center is based with its hub at Aarhus University and satellite institutions at the University of Copenhagen, Technical University of Denmark, Stanford University and Eberhard Karls University of Tübingen.

 The ambition is to be recognized among the top three international science and technology centers for mitigating CO2‐based climate change.

 The CO2 research center pursues distinctively collaborative approaches between the chemical and life sciences.
 The center connects university‐based research with open‐science platforms for innovation with industry partners.
 The activities focus on the full value chain and bringing together world‐leading research in capture technologies, chemical CO2 conversion, and life sciences CO2 conversion.
 Thereby, the center will strengthen Danish industry competitiveness and enhance the impact of the science developed.